Mostly Cloudy with a High Near 23 | SweetwaterNOW

 Friday

-A slight chance of snow.
-Partly sunny, with a high near 29.
+A 20 percent chance of snow after 11am.
+Mostly cloudy, with a high near 31.

 Friday Night